OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 # Set up an Office 365 developer subscription

-This article shows you how to create a nine-month Office 365 Enterprise E3 Developer subscription with ? user licenses.
-With an Office developer subscription, you can build and test solutions independent of your production environment.
-The subscription is free for you to use for development purposes.
+This article shows you how to create a nine-month Office 365 Enterprise E3 Developer subscription with 25 user licenses.
+You can use this free subscription to develop and test your solutions independent of your production environment.

 To sign up, follow the steps in the following sections.